-- What will be the approximate value of your 401(k) in 10 years?
+- What will the approximate value of your 401(k) be in 10 years?

 - The assumptions:

-- You currently have $20,000 in your 401(k).
-Your annual salary is $50,000 and you hope to receive a 3% annual salary increase.
+- You currently have $20,000.00 in your 401(k).
+Your annual salary is $50,000.00 and you hope to receive a 3% annual salary increase.
 You are contributing 6% of your salary to the plan (invested monthly in a mutual fund) and your employer will match your contribution 100% up to a maximum of 6% of your annual salary.
 They are matching that on an annual basis.
 The plan has been earning an average of 11% (compounded annually) per year, and you expect that to continue.

-- 20000 =Current 401(k) Balance
+- 20,000 (or 20000)=Current 401(k) Balance

-- 50000 =Current Annual Income
+- 50,000 (or 50000)=Current Annual Income

 - 3=Expected Annual Salary Increase

-- 6=Percent of Salary Withheld for 401(k) (Monthly box checked)
+- 6=Percent of Salary Withheld for 401(k) (Monthly box selected)

 - 10=Years to Fund 401(k)

-*After you view the schedule and find out how much you'll save in your 401(k), use one of my Retirement Calculators to see if that alone will be enough.
+*After you view the schedule and find out how much you'll save in your 401(k), use one of my other Retirement Calculators to see if that alone will be enough.

 Please support this website by sharing it with your friends and family.